ktraister/endless_waltz/README.md

 - [ ] further logging improvements
 - [ ] create infrastructure for project in AWS
    - terraform IAC
+- [ ] update docker build to respect any env (API, Server)
+   - a dockerfile with VARIABLE references to config files should be sufficient
+- [ ] setup server to interact with cloud/prod env
+   - I wont be looking at the logs for messages, and wont want them decrypted until I'm ready
+   - add a flag, localdev is good as is

 ### At this point, we're ready for the deepweb and linux users